Cycle western Thailand's River Kwai region

 Click on each icon below to see more...

-Top quality, well maintained Merida mountain bikes in a full range of sizes are included in your tour, fitted with hybrid tyres for touring.
-Handlebar bags for your personal possessions are also provided.
+Quality, well maintained Merida mountain bikes in a full range of sizes are included in your tour, fitted with hydraulic disc brakes, hybrid tyres for touring.
+Handlebar bags for your personal possessions and a reusable sports bottle are also provided.

 The accommodation on this tour is at the unique Boutique Rafts Resort, sleeping in comfort on raft houses that float on the river.
 All rooms are beautifully fitted and come with full modern bathroom facilities and air conditioning.
 In the event that Boutique Rafts are not available similar alternative accommodation will be supplied.